New to Crypto? A Beginner Cryptocurrency Guide to Starting Your Journey

 Bitcoin (BTC)

 The first and most well-known cryptocurrency, Bitcoin, was created by an anonymous entity known as Satoshi Nakamoto.
-It is often referred to as digital gold due to its finite supply and store of value properties.
+It is often referred to as digital gold due to its finite supply and store-of-value properties.

 Blue-Chip Cryptocurrencies